-- 1. Collect, assemble, edit, index, and arrange for electronic publication of the NCWSS Proceedings. - 2.
-Post abstracts on the NCWSS.org website for availability the Monday of the NCWSS Annual Meeting and provide notification to the NCWSS membership when the abstracts are posted. - 3.
-Report to the Board of Directors on the abstract submission process and offer suggestions for
+- 1. Annually review instructions for title and abstract submissions with President-Elect and post on NCWSS.org website. - 2.
+Collect, assemble, edit, index, and arrange for electronic publication of the NCWSS Proceedings.

-- any improvements in the editorial activities of the NCWSS. - 4.
+- Post abstracts on the NCWSS.org website for availability the Monday of the NCWSS Annual Meeting and provide notification to the NCWSS membership when the abstracts are posted. - 4.
+Report to the Board of Directors on the abstract submission process and offer suggestions for improvements in the editorial activities of the NCWSS. - 5.
 Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.